 Bear in mind the following as you plan:

-Use humor and personal storytelling to get your points across.
+Use humor and personal storytelling to get your message across.

 You can find out more about incorporating stories into your speeches on these pages:

-Use interactive questions to ensure they're following you throughout your speech.
-'Have you got that?
+Use interactive questions, and instructions, to ensure they're following you throughout your speech.
+For example: 'Have you got that?
 Nod your heads if you have.'